 Step 5 - Determine How the Countertop Is Secured

-Most countertops, laminate or otherwise, are attached to the base cabinets using either screws or adhesive.
+Most countertops, laminate or otherwise, are attached to the base cabinets using either screws or adhesives.
 To find out which method was used on yours, open up your cabinet and look inside with a flashlight.
-Screws should be easy to locate if they've been used; if you can't find any, then you can be certain your countertop is secured with glue.
+Screws should be easy to locate if they've been used; if you can't find any, then your countertop was secured with glue.

 Step 6 - Unscrew Countertop

 Slide out any drawers and unscrew all doors from your cabinetry at this time so that the screws holding your laminate in place are easier to get to.
 Set these aside, and then use a screwdriver to loosen the fasteners attaching the countertop to the cabinets.
 Again, be sure to place all the screws in a safe place where they can easily be found for the installation of a new counter.